Phone: +31 (0)6 8163 9482

 MOLLUSCS FROM BORNEO

 During the period (from 1992-1997) I lived in Miri, Sarawak I had the opportunity to study molluscs living in a wide range of environments and also Neogene sediments with their mollusc faunas.
 Although I was working as geologist, these studies were done on personal title in my spare time.
+Since then I have been back numerous times, most recently in March 2018.
 Based on the material collected (of which thus far only a small part has been studied in detail) many interesting observations have been made.
 This page intends to present some of these insights (some have been published – see list of publications) and to invite others to collaborate on the study of the rest of the material – which is too wide ranging for a single individual to review in sufficient detail.
-The page is also meant to provide access to some of the available resources.
+It is also meant to provide access to some of the available resources.
 If you have comments on this page or are interested in collaboration on a specific subject please contact me on email@example.com.

 The area between the Asian mainland and Australia comprises a huge number of islands, many of which form part of Indonesia and the Philippines.
 This area separates the Indian and Pacific Oceans which besides a large number of common faunal elements also have species that only live in one of these oceans or a much smaller area.
 One of the largest islands, Borneo, comprises an Indonesian part (Kalimantan, in the South), two Malaysian states (Sarawak and Sabah, forming East Malaysia in the NW) and Brunei Darussalam (a separate country, in between Sarawak and Sabah).
 The author's field work focused on the NW part of the island bordering the South China Sea (Sarawak, Brunei and Sabah) but on this page some reference will be made to the other parts of the island.